zackforbing/ruby-submissions/1602/module_4_assignments/gametime/qbert/checkin1.md

 ### What have you accomplished so far?

-We have decided on a game, forked the repo, added all teammates as collaborators, set up Waffle.io and discussed goals as well as having a general DTR discussion for the group.
+We have decided on a game, forked the repo, added all teammates as collaborators, set up Waffle.io and discussed goals as well as having a DTR discussion for the group.
+We've discussed strategies for the game board and begun to code the cube class and drawing.

 ### Questions, Comments, Concerns?

 - Are there any factors that we haven't taken into account?
+- When do you want to see things on production?

 ## Instructor Section